 There are nine amino acids in our body; they are Tryptophan, Threonine, Isoleucine, Leucine, Lysine, Methionine, Phenylalanine, Valine and Histidine.

-Any food item that contains all these amino acids in right, quantities is called a complete protein.
+Any food item that contains all these amino acids in right, quantities is called a complete plant-based protein.

 Very few food ingredients have all the nine amino acids and buckwheat is one of them.
 It has all these nine amino acids and is an especially rich source of Lysine which is not an abundant amino acid in most of the other grains.